 If you are a LPC Supervisor Taking on a New LPC Associate then you are in the right place.
-Read more to find out what you need to know to be successful.
+Do you know the new rules?
+Can you provide all the necessary resources?
+Of course you can; and I'm going to help.
+Read more to find out what you need to know to be a successful clinical supervisor.

 Texas LPC Supervisors taking on a new LPC Associate, you are one of a kind.